xrarch/xremu/README.md

 <img src="https://raw.githubusercontent.com/xrarch/xremu/master/17032.png" width="256">

-## Running
+## Building

 Make sure you have SDL2 installed.

-Building the emulator should be as simple as typing `make`.

-    NOTE: A newish clang is required.
+A newish clang is required.
 Older versions have a code generation bug that breaks the emulator core.
 (Found this out the hard way).

-Then, type `./graphical.sh` in the project directory.
+Building the emulator should be as simple as typing `make`.

+### Fast

+If maximum performance is desired, rather than realism, `make FASTMEMORY=1` will compile an alternate memory subsystem into the emulator that is geared for performance. `-cpuhz` can then be used to crank the CPU speed up much higher than is normally possible (typically into the 300MHz+ range, and as high as 750MHz has been seen on some machines).
+Note that this eliminates Icache and Dcache simulation and shouldn't be used for system development purposes as cache invalidation bugs will then go undetected.

+## Running

+Type `./graphical.sh` in the project directory to see the boot ROM prompt.
+Review the options below to get it to do more interesting things.

 Striking the right ALT key will switch the display between the framebuffer and the serial TTYs.